SoniaRuiz/coexp-website/README.md

 * [simTree](https://www.jqueryscript.net/other/Checkable-Hierarchical-Tree.html) - To generate the tree menu.
 * [pdfmake](http://pdfmake.org/#/) - To export data in a PDF format.

+## Browsers

+CoExp website has been tested on both Google Chrome and Firefox browsers.

 ## Docker version

 CoExp Website is also available in a Docker version.
 Please, visit [this link](https://hub.docker.com/r/soniaruiz/coexp) for further information.